sanskaaar01/F1-Race-Winner-Predictor/README.md

 If you don't have these files, you can download official F1 data from public datasets such as the [Ergast API](http://ergast.com/mrd/) or Kaggle’s F1 datasets.

 ---
+## How to Run

+Make sure you have installed all dependencies first: pip install -r requirements.txt

+# Run the Streamlit app (web interface)
+streamlit run ok.py

+# Or run the prediction script (no web interface)
+python prediction_script.py

 ## Installation